WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 You can download the software build for the different operating systems on the main [website](https://wasabiwallet.io) or better over [Tor](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion).
 Make sure you also download the signatures of the build and verify them with [zkSNACKs' PGP public key](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt).
+To update Wasabi, install the new version the same way as usual, it will replace the old version.
 For step-by-step instructions, follow [this guide](/using-wasabi/InstallPackage.md) or [see this video](https://youtu.be/DUc9A76rwX4).
 :::

 :::details
 ### Do I need to install Tor separately?

+No, because Wasabi has Tor built into the software.
 All Wasabi network traffic goes via Tor by default - no need to set up Tor yourself.
 If you do already have Tor, and it is running, then Wasabi will try to use that first.

 You can turn off Tor in the Settings.
-Note that in this case you are still private, except when you CoinJoin and when you broadcast a transaction.
+Be careful, as this will compromise your privacy.
-In the first case, the coordinator would know the links between your inputs and outputs based on your IP address.
+When you CoinJoin over clearnet, the coordinator would know the links between your inputs and outputs based on your IP address.
-In the second case, if you happen to broadcast a transaction of yours to a full node that is spying on you, it will know the link between your transaction and your IP address.
+When you broadcast a transaction ofer clearnet, the connected full node will know the link between your transaction and your IP address.
 :::

 :::details